-If you have delicate and sensitive skin or suffer from razor burn, then a foil razor is the one to go for, they also tend to be less harsh on the skin as well.
+If you have delicate and sensitive skin or suffer from razor burn, then a foil razor is the one to go for then tends to be less harsh on skin as well.

 If you have sensitive skin ( I do), then make sure you are using a quality shave preparation product and your shaving technique is spot on.